uhlmanngroup/cir4mics/README.md

 or following:
 https://python-poetry.org/docs/

+## Usage
+From the same directory as before

 ### Open a poetry shell
 Create or start a virtual environment.
 Packages installed here will be isolated from the rest of the system, avoiding unfavourable crosstalk.